Owuo: Ananse, Bredda Death and why spiders are found on ceilings

 Finally, the old man spoke in a deep, rapsy voice, slowly asking if Ananse knew who he was.
 Ananse stated that he was his son-in-law.
 The old man laughed, stating that he was Bredda Death, and berated Ananse for daring to enter his house.
 He revealed the fate of Ananse's daughter (he ate her) and told Ananse that he would share the same fate.

 Despite Death grabbing Ananse, Ananse escaped his grip and ran, believing he could outrun Death.
+This section of the tale being the origin of the Jamaican proverb: You cannot catch Kwaku, only his shirt.
 However, whenever Ananse turned around, Death was gaining upon him.
 Finally, out of desperation, Ananse climbed up a tree.
-By doing this be barely escaped Death for that moment and learn that Death couldn't climb.
+By doing this be barely escaped Death for that moment and learn that Death could not climb.
 Death tried to throw several objects at Ananse to knock him down, all missing Ananse.
 Whilst looking around for another object to throw at Ananse, Ananse jumped down the tree and ran all the way to his house.

 He grabbed his wife, Aso, and his 4 remaining children, 2 sons and 2 daughters, and climbed on the ceiling with them, all of them clinging onto a wooden beam just as Death rushed into Ananse's house.
 Death then calmly picked up a burlap bag, got a chair and sat down on it underneath the spider family.
-However after around half an hour of this, and Ananse's youngest son became tired.
+However, after around half an hour of this, and Ananse's youngest son became tired.
 Despite his fathers pleas for him to hang on longer and all of the boy's strength, he fell into the clutches of Death.
 Death, only wanting Ananse at that moment, shoved Ananse's youngest son into the burlap bag.
 Soon after, one of Ananse's daughters fell tired and fell to the same fate her younger brother had succumbed to.
 Then Ananse's other daughter, then his other son and finally his wife fell into the clutches of death, all shoved into the burlap sack.
 Only Ananse remained.